Spezelechse/movies-v3/README.md

 ###Install

-1. Upload the files, contained in the Code folder, to your webserver
+1. Upload the files, contained in the Code directory, to your webserver
 2. Import the 'movies_v3_db.sql' file into your database (this will create all needed tables and inital entries)
 3. Create a file named 'local.php' under config/autoload/ and add the following code (just replace 'user' and 'pword' with the data needed for your database access):